Who does this apply to?

 - Contact information (mailing address, e-mail address, phone number)

-In most cases, your TIN is either a Social Security Number (SSN), an Employer Identification Number (EIN), or Individual Taxpayer Identification Number (ITIN).
+- Taxpayer Identification Number (TIN) - In most cases, your TIN is either a social Security Number (SSN), an Employer Identification Number (EIN), or an Individual Taxpayer Identification.

 From desktop: